v0.0.1-alpha

 Auto-scaffold from harvest

 When a harvest run discovers columns for a dataset that has no published LogicalModel, ODIN automatically generates a draft LogicalModel with one LogicalDataElement per CSVWColumn.
-Each element has its physicalColumnId pre-bound and its logicalType inferred from the source datatype.
+Each harvested column has its logicalDataElementId set to the newly created element, and its logicalType is inferred from the source datatype.
 You can then enrich the draft with business names and vocabulary mappings.

 Vocabulary & FIBO

-ODIN ships with six system vocabularies pre-loaded.
+ODIN ships with seven system vocabularies pre-loaded.
 You can register additional RDF vocabularies at any time.

 Pre-loaded vocabularies